 Contributed by Julianna Bevan

-An employee’s time management skills have a direct impact on business outcomes and so managers should put more emphasis on helping them improve at it.
-For some, time management is a skill learned early in life, which they can draw on at work to be productive.
+Employee time management skills have a direct impact on business outcomes and so good leaders should put more emphasis on helping employees improve at it.
+Some people learn time management skills early in life, which they can draw on at work to be productive.
 For others to manage their time effectively, they need external encouragement, maybe some training, a conducive environment, and the use of organizational tools.
-Good leadership can be the instrument of productivity for employees that lack motivation from within.
-With help, these employees can learn to manage their time more efficiently and excel at work.
+Good leadership can be the instrument of productivity for employees that lack internal motivation.
+With help, these employees can learn to manage their time more efficiently and start excelling at work.

 Source of Motivation

 Technology is transforming business processes across the globe.
-However, in order for them to be integrated effectively, Maryville University suggests that organizations need professionals who can bring about change in the workplace.
+However, in order to integrate business processes with technology effectively, Maryville University suggests that organizations need professionals who can bring about change in the workplace.
 This is because the demand for new methodologies and practices to streamline operations has never been more apparent.

-Serial entrepreneur Deep Patel claims that productivity can be improved if managers invest in organizational tools.
+Serial entrepreneur Deep Patel claims that managers can help improve productivity by investing in the organizational tools that promote healthy employee time management.
 Of course, implementing new technology is always easier said than done.
 Business leaders should first examine what in the workplace needs improving, and then evaluate what kind of technology would be appropriate.
 In choosing tech-driven solutions, consider your priorities.
 Not only is it important to look for cost-effective and functional technology, leaders must also examine user compatibility as well.

 Through management strategies, leaders can create a healthy environment where employees practice constant communication.
-Effective internal communication through platforms such as Slack and Workplace by Facebook can also boost company productivity.
+Effective internal communication through platforms such as Slack and Workplace by Facebook can also help employees better manage time.
 These tools encourage team members to discuss privately or in groups, enabling them to work collaboratively towards a common goal.